-Welcome to our website on the full-day workshop ConRich
+Welcome to our website on the half-day workshop ConRich

 on October 2, 2025 as part of the Humanoids 2025 conference.
 This workshop will take place in Seoul, Korea.